Swasti03-builds/Games/README.md

-# Games
+# Mall Management System
-Some terminal based games
+This is a simple terminal based mall management system.